realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Company careers page.
 Make sure you know which roles are currently posted so that you can ask about the status, and about applying to them directly.

 ### Step 4: Speak with your new contact

+Speaking with strangers does not come naturally to many people.
+If you are feeling uncomfortable before or during your first few conversations, that’s completely normal!
+It will get easier with time as you develop the invaluable skill of networking.